Fredasante/food-ordering-app/README.md

 # Setting Up Epic Eats

-This guide will walk you through the process of setting up epic eats on your local machine.
+This guide will walk you through the process of setting up epic eats on your local machine, a food ordering app.

 ## Prerequisites